Characteristic time and length scales in melts of Kremer-Grest bead-spring polymers with wormlike bending stiffness: Introduction

-The standard Molecular Dynamics (MD) model for simulating the structure and dynamics of polymer melts is the bead-spring model of Kremer and Grest (KG)~\cite{grest1986molecular,kremer1990dynamics}.
-Polymers are modeled as a sequence of essentially hard sphere beads connected by non-linear springs.
-The model was devised to study the generic properties of polymers with an emphasis on computational efficiency and has been used to investigate the effects of polymer entanglements, branching, chain polydispersity, and/or chemical cross-linking, see Refs. \cite{grest1989relaxation,grest90a,duering91,duering94,svaneborg2004strain,svaneborg2008connectivity} for examples.
-The utility of generic models like the KG model is not limited to bulk materials.
-They have also been used to study universal aspects of the behaviour of tethered and spatially confined polymers, of welding of polymer interfaces or of composite materials formed by adding filler particles to a polymer melt or solid, see Refs. \cite{MuratGrest,murat89a,grest95,grest96a,aoyagi2001molecular,gersappe2002molecular,pierce2009interdiffusion,yagyu2009coarse,sussman2014entanglement,ge2014healing} for examples.
-Given the increase in available computing power, KG simulations are now for many purposes a viable {\em alternative} to experiments.
+Analytical theory~\cite{Flory_53,flory1969statistical,degennes79,DoiEdwards86,RubinsteinColby,HassagerBird} distills understanding of the complex emergent behavior in terms of simplifying phenomenological models of the large scale conformational statistics and dynamics of densely packed, interpenetrating, random walk-like chains.
+Computer simulations\cite{binder1995monte,padding2002time,muller2002coarse,tzoumanekas2006atomistic,MultiscalePeterKremerSOftMatter2009,MultiscalePeterKremerFaradayDiss2010,maurel2015prediction} play an increasingly important, complementary role by providing insight~\cite{PPA} and by validating phenomenological theories~\cite{hou2010stress} for well-defined model systems.
+Here we are interested in the standard Molecular Dynamics (MD) model for simulating the structure and dynamics of polymer melts, the bead-spring model of Kremer and Grest (KG)~\cite{grest1986molecular,kremer1990dynamics}.
+In the KG model approximately hard sphere beads are connected by strong non-linear springs, generating the connectivity and the liquid-like monomer packing characteristic of polymer melts.
+The model is formulated in terms of the microscopic energy scale, $\epsilon$, bead diameter, $\sigma$, mass, $m_b$, and time $\tau=\sigma\sqrt{m_{b}/\epsilon}$ of the Lennard-Jones interactions between the beads.
+The parameters are tuned to energetically prevent polymer chains from passing through each other.
+Since the model reproduces the local topological constraints, which dominate the dynamics of long-chain polymers~\cite{kremer1990dynamics}, non-trivial large scale entanglement properties {\em emerge} through the exact same mechanisms as in real polymer melts.
+The KG model was devised to study the generic properties of polymers with an emphasis on simplicity and computational efficiency.
+It has been used to investigate the effects of polymer entanglements, branching, chain polydispersity, and/or chemical cross-linking, see Refs. \cite{grest1989relaxation,grest90a,duering91,duering94,svaneborg2004strain,svaneborg2008connectivity,Halverson2011molecular,rosa2014ring} for examples.
+The utility of generic models is not limited to bulk materials.
+KG-like models have also been used to study universal aspects of the behaviour of tethered and spatially confined polymers, of welding of polymer interfaces or of composite materials formed by adding filler particles to a polymer melt or solid, see Refs. \cite{MuratGrest,murat89a,grest95,grest96a,aoyagi2001molecular,gersappe2002molecular,pierce2009interdiffusion,yagyu2009coarse,sussman2014entanglement,ge2014healing} for examples.